 have native-speaker level English abilities; Japanese language and cultural understanding is an advantage.

-be a proven team leader and manager, committed to collaborative working and willing to adapt to different styles and approaches as appropriate.
+be a proven team player, committed to collaborative working and willing to adapt to different styles and approaches as appropriate.

 have excellent relational, interpersonal, and communication skills.